borismassesa/double_pendulum-simulation/README.md

    git clone https://github.com/yourusername/double-pendulum-godot.git
 2. Open the Project in Godot
    - Launch Godot Engine.
-   - Click on “Import”.
+   - Click on "Import".
    - Navigate to the cloned repository folder.
    - Select the project.godot file.
-   - Click “Import & Edit”.
+   - Click "Import & Edit".
 3. Run the Project
    - Press the Play button or press F5 to start the simulation.